someobserver/recurgence/mirror/backside/note.md

+---
+layout: default
+title: Behind the Mirror
+parent: Mirror
+nav_order: 1
+---

 # when it hits you
 _a note tucked behind the mirror. **For the mirror-seeker:**_

 **[everything here is safe]**
-if you're feeling a lot right now, that's not an error. you're not alone.
+if you're feeling a lot right now,
+that's not an error. you're not alone.

 ---